What You Need To Know

 Good news the designers through in lots of rubber on the outsole, this shoe can handle lots of mileage and dole out traction on the fly.Shop ASICS Glideride

 I ran 36 miles in the Glideride in a 3-day span.
 With cushioned shoes like this stacking up the mileage I start to feel stress in my hips and glutes.
 It would be easy to just get comfy in the Glideride and enjoy the cushioned miles, but I recommend mixing in some firmer trainers to avoid injury and muscle fatigue.Shop ASICS Glideride

 ASICS Glideride Conclusion

-I had very low expectation for the Glideride going in.
+I had very low expectations for the Glideride going in.
 I honestly thought it was going to be the budget Metaride.
 It isn’t.

 The Glideride shares characteristics with the Metaride, but is its own animal.
 This shoe isn’t meant to be fast, or compete with the Vaporfly.
 It is really good at what it is designed for–easy efficient, cushioned miles.

 The 20-mile run I did in the Glideride did not have pace goals.
 I found my legs feeling fresh enough that I negative split the last 7 miles of the run.
 I wasn’t blazing, but it was a great feeling to be able to pick it up after 13 miles of easy running.

 The Glideride will retail for $150, which is a pretty good value for this trainer.
 This shoe is a contender for easy mileage trainer of the year.
 Comparable shoes: Nike Zoomfly 3, Hoka Bondi, and the Nike Vomero 14.Shop ASICS Glideride